-SEATTLE — Washington State Auditor Troy Kelley pleaded not guilty Thursday to federal charges of filing false tax returns, attempted obstruction and possession of stolen property.
+SEATTLE -- Washington State Auditor Troy Kelley has been indicted by a federal grand jury on charges of filing false tax returns, obstruction of justice and possession of stolen property.

 According to the indictment, between 2003 and 2008 Kelley operated a business that was paid by real estate title companies.
 Kelley allegedly had agreements with those companies for fees he could change in connection with document-tracking work.
 Kelley allegedly kept money from transactions with the companies, resulting in more than $2 million in stolen money.

 Furthermore, the indictment alleges the state auditor failed to pay federal taxes and obstructed IRS in its efforts to collect taxes from him.

 Speculation has been swirling around Kelley, a Democrat elected in 2012, since federal agents searched his home last month.
 Kelley has insisted he did nothing wrong.
 He released the following statement after the indictment, and announced he will hold a news conference at 4 p.m.
 Thursday.

 “I am obviously disappointed that the U.S. Attorney’s office has taken this action.
 I believe the indictment has no merit and want to note that none of the allegations touch on my work as an elected official in any way.

 “For the past few years, I have been the subject of an intense investigation by the federal government about my private business practices going back more than ten years.
 While never confronting me with specific allegations – or the basis for those allegations – they have probed and prodded, seemingly moving from one aspect of my former career to another.
 Presumably they have used the secret grand jury process to construct a case against me, questioning dozens of witnesses and examining every aspect of my professional life until they could weave together an ill-conceived narrative from which to base the charges.